 Some links in this post may be affiliate links

 Light for Houseplants is an important aspect as they require light to make food for growth and survival.
-The correct light is essential as without light a houseplant may suffer or even die.
+The correct light is essential as without light a plant will suffer or even die.

 Light is one of the major components required for plants to make their own food for growth and energy.